sicktastic/antwonlee.github.io/playbook.md

 **My current job:**
 <br />
-Developer at <a href="https://thriveministry.org" target="_blank">Thrive Ministry</a>.
-I mainly work on integrating Ruby on Rails and Salesforce (Rails for users, Salesforce for our team).
-I am also DevOps, I oversee all technical aspect of the organization.
+I mainly work on developing Rails applications integrating with Salesforce (Rails for users, Salesforce for our team).

 <br />